 A table on the terrace of Jianna is a special spot in the heart of downtown, the balcony overlooks both South Main Street and Falls Park, but the team of chef Michael Kramer and general manager Andrea Ciavardini-Royko have a knack for making every diner feel attended to.
 A whipped ricotta app is notable as well as the meatballs.
 Though the second-floor restaurant is known for house made pasta, the fish specials stand out.
 This is a place to order a bottle over a glass of wine, the list is interesting, deeply Italian and thoughtfully priced.

 Seafood leaning and service driven, it’s easy to enjoy the experience at Coral.
 The only place busier than the dining room (where reservations are recommended) is the bar, known for its on-trend cocktails.
 Seating can be a bit coveted.
 In the dining room, bread with ocean butter is worth a second order, there’s lobster bisque, oysters, and blackened halibut.
 The energy is upbeat, sometimes bordering on loud, but Coral is a spot that handles large parties with aplomb.

 18. O J's Diner

-Open for breakfast and lunch during the work week, line up at OJ’s to experience soul food produced from scratch.
-Olin Johnson set out to reinvent the meat and three category with whole foods.
-Daily specials tend to sell out and it’s best to arrive at 11 a.m. to get fried chicken.
+Open for breakfast and lunch Monday through Friday only, customers line up at OJ’s for soul food made from scratch.
+Olin Johnson set out to reinvent the meat and three with whole foods.
+Daily specials tend to sell out, so locals know to arrive close to 11 a.m., especially for fried chicken.
 Table service is warm and efficient; it’s possible to drown in the amount of tea served.
-A sweet potato cobbler may be the only item to outshine the chicken.
-Limas, cabbage, turnip greens, and okra resonate as memorably good.
+A sweet potato cobbler is unearthly, and the limas, steamed cabbage and fried okra are memorable.
 A slice of life gathers in the dining room over biscuits.
-OJ’s is a place where all are welcome.
+OJ’s is a gathering spot.